kumarallamraju/hpc/eda-poc.md

     az network vnet create -l $REGION -g $RESOURCE_GROUP -n $VNET_NAME --address-prefix 10.0.0.0/16 --subnet-name MySubnet --subnet-prefixes 10.0.0.0/24

 #### Base Image
-Create a new virtual machine from Azure Marketplace (CentOS, Ubuntu etc..)
+Create a new virtual machine from Azure Marketplace (CentOS, Rocky Linux, AlmaLinux, etc..)

-Install your custom tools/software.
+Install your custom tools as well as the library dependencies required by your tool vendor.
 Follow the steps mentioned in this document to generalize your VM

 https://learn.microsoft.com/en-us/azure/virtual-machines/generalize